 - Workshop selected at PODC’19 – Security of Permissionless Systems (SPS)

-- Brief Announcement selected for publication at PODC’19
+- Brief Announcement selected at PODC’19